BelehovEgor/FossHelperUI/README.md

 This will be a desktop application developed using WPF targeting .NET 6.
 It is planned to use the libgit2shart nuget package to work with repositories because this library is time-tested and will allow you to perform all planned operations and expand their list in the future.
 List of commands that are planned to be used now are : branch, checkout, pull, stash.

 All information will be presented in the table.
 One line in it corresponds to one project.
+In bottom on window we have log with short info what happend.
 ![Image alt](https://github.com/BelehovEgor/FossHelperUI/raw/design/Images/mainwindow-f.png) <br />

 To select the necessary branch there will be a ComboBox with an available selection.